JoseJX/analogue-pocket-patches/README.md

 This patch was updated to fix minor rendering issues in the records screen and challenge screen.
 (2022/01/27)

+This patch was updated to fix the hidden Panel-de-pon game.
+(2022/01/27)

 ROM MD5: `f9ec4cc3c9df3887dc731ccf53663ffb`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/PokePuzzle.ips).